Cat 320 vs Komatsu PC210LCi — Specs and Pricing Head-to-Head

 The Caterpillar 320 generally holds slightly better resale value in the US market at 3 years — 58–65% of new price versus 55–63% for the Komatsu PC210LCi.
 Cat's larger dealer network and broader buyer pool support this premium.
 The spread narrows at 5–7 years, where both typically hold 40–50% of new value.

-Both are excellent OEM financing programs. equipment lenders is one of the world's largest equipment lenders with more flexible structures, broader promotional rate availability, and a stronger digital application process. equipment lenders is competitive and specifically structures programs around the PC210LCi's iMC value.
-For first-time buyers, equipment lenders's Apprentice Program and name recognition provide some advantages.
+Both manufacturers offer excellent captive financing programs.
+Caterpillar's finance arm is one of the world's largest equipment lenders, with more flexible structures, broader promotional rate availability, and a stronger digital application process.
+Komatsu's finance arm is competitive and specifically structures programs around the PC210LCi's iMC value.
+For independent financing across both brands, Axiant Partners matches you with competitive lenders.

 What is the Komatsu PC210LCi intelligent Machine Control?